jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 + Not the way successful _systems_ work
 ```

-So this is why I was saying before.
+So this is what I was saying before.
 If your API takes an object,
 especially via a reference to an interface, so you do not have the
 concrete class's definition to sort of make you feel better about it
 not changing, do you know if it is going to mutate?
 Can your type
 system help you with this?

 Which is really, it is _such_ an important thing for the robustness of
-your program to control this.
+your program, to control this.
 The answer is: no.  You are getting no
 help at all.
 So your default idioms leave you completely on your own
 to deal with these problems.
 And really, in a position that
 encourages you to create these problems, just by accident.